 Economic consequences of the Russia-Ukraine conflict: Stagflation ahead?

 The Russia-Ukraine conflict has triggered turmoil in the financial markets, and drastically increased uncertainty about the recovery of the global economy.
-Since our last publication, the world has shifted, so have the risks.
+Since our last publication, the world has shifted, and so have the risks.

-- Higher commodity prices intensify the threat of long-lasting high inflation which increases the risks of stagflation and social unrest.
+- Higher commodity prices intensify the threat of long-lasting high inflation, which increases the risks of stagflation and social unrest.

-- Certain sectors such as automotive, transport or chemicals are more likely to suffer.
+- Certain sectors, such as automotive, transport, or chemicals, are more likely to suffer.

 The conflict threatens to squeeze energy and commodities markets further